Join Here | Log In

 We are all regularly exposed to mycotoxins at trace levels, and our bodies have ways of getting rid of mycotoxins.
 The key is to not overwhelm the detoxification system through either an excess of toxins or by not having enough of the cofactors needed for detoxification.

-Let’s look at some examples of the pathways involved in mycotoxin elimination:
+Let’s look at some of the detoxification pathways involved in mycotoxin elimination:

 Aflatoxin can be combined in the body with glutathione, making it easy for the body to excrete.
 Having enough glutathione available to handle mycotoxins is essential, and the GST family of genes is important here.[ref]